danielendeg/nugetpackageupdate/SharedPlatform/IoMT_Connector_Public_Preview_Deployment.md

 ## NOTE: Just a few MB ZIP file for the Function Apps code

-## 5. When we deploy the IoMT Connector initial regional infrastructure, this is what is deployed within our subscription(s):
+## 5. When we deploy the IoMT Connector initial regional infrastructure, this is what is deployed within our subscription(s) or changes to existing infrastructure:
-1. Azure Blob
+1. Azure Blob Storage
 2. App Service Plan
 3. Cluster metadata updates in the Global DB
 4. Service Fabric application settings